 * DesignatedHero: Cavanaugh.
-As noted by SFDebris, in the pilot alone, he bugs the homes of his fellow team-members without permission, has the team implanted with tracking devices, routinely roughs up anyone who questions why he is violating their civil liberties and uses his firearm as both a lockpick and television remote.
+As noted by WebSite/SFDebris, in the pilot alone, he bugs the homes of his fellow team-members without permission, has the team implanted with tracking devices, routinely roughs up anyone who questions why he is violating their civil liberties and uses his firearm as both a lockpick and television remote.

 ** It should be noted that bugging the homes of his team-members is actually following Threshold protocol, ''everyone'' violates civil rights, and shooting the television saved the lives of his teammates.